OPERATING PROCEDURES

 In accordance with the state governing body policy, an official shall not officiate a game for any school where:

-b.) from which they graduated less than 10 years previous.
+- From which they graduated less than 10 years previously.

-Serve means in any leadership role (Board Member, Committee Chairperson, Consultant, etc.) in any organization that is in direct conflict with the mission and goals of NTBOA.
-It is the responsibility of the official to make the conflict known to the BOD.
+An official that serves in any leadership role (Board Member, Committee Chairperson, Consultant, etc.) in any organization that is in direct conflict with the mission and goals of NTBOA is responsible to make the conflict known to the BOD.

 VARSITY GAME ASSIGNMENTS: